Alternative, Naturopathic & Holistic Articles You May Like

 If you plan to attend a college or university to be trained in alternative medicine, you can expect to learn about the following topics:

 - General and Organic Chemistry

 Bachelor’s Degree Programs

-A bachelor’s of science (BS) degree in alternative medicine is a four-year program which will incorporate both general education requirements—English, math, science—with specific course work related to alternative medicine.
+A bachelor’s of science (BS) degree in alternative medicine is a four-year program which will incorporate both general education requirements—English, math, science—with specific coursework related to alternative medicine.

-If you already work in the natural health field as a massage therapist or other profession, earning a BS in alternative medicine can expand your career options and teach you how to include new treatment methods in to your job.
+If you already work in the natural health field as a massage therapist or other profession, earning a BS in alternative medicine could expand your career options and teach you how to include new treatment methods in to your job.

 - History of Medicine

 - Herbology and Botany

 - Nutrition and Aging